 Nearly everyone wants Jesus to be their friend.
-Nearly everyone wants Jesus to protect them, and take care of them and their needs, and even give them things they want and desire.
+And nearly everyone wants Jesus to protect them and take care of them and their needs.
+And even give them things they want and desire.
 Nearly everyone wants Jesus to be their Savior and save them from their sins and the eternal punishment of hell.

 But most people do not really want Jesus to be their Lord.
 The Lord of their life.
 Which means to give up control and ownership and the rights to their life to Jesus.
 It may mean you need to give up your dreams and goals and plans, and accept Jesus’ will and plans instead.
 It may cost you a lot.
 Their is a cost to follow Jesus as Lord & Savior and be His disciple (a disciple is a learner & follower of Jesus).
 You need to commit your life to Jesus, and commit to follow Him as your Lord and Savior.In relationship terms, you need to have a committed relationship with Jesus.

 Jesus is not interested in having a casual relationship with you.
 He loves you too much, and He is totally committed to you.
-He proved His love and commitment to you by dying on the cross for your sins and taking your punishment for you.
-He wants you to be as committee to Him as He is to you.
+Jesus proved His love and commitment to you by dying on the cross for your sins and taking your punishment for you.
+Now Jesus wants you to be as committee to Him as He is to you.
 And He wants you to love Him as He loves you.
-Jesus wants you to continually surrender you life and your will to Him, and live to please Him, and follow Him and His word and His ways and His will for your life.
+Jesus wants you to continually surrender you life and your will to Him, and live to please Him.
+And follow Him and His word and His ways and His will for your life.

 In Luke 9:22-23 Jesus gives us the picture of what it really looks like and means for Him to be your Lord, and for you to be truly saved: